1911–12 United States cold wave: November 1911–January 1912

 The cold wave began in November 1911 when the Great Blue Norther dropped temperatures abruptly.
 It was the coldest November on record in the contiguous U.S., with an average temperature of 37.27 °F, while December was relatively mild.

 January 1912 was the seventh-coldest January on record in the contiguous U.S. The states of Michigan, Wisconsin, and Minnesota had their coldest Januaries on record.
 Minneapolis/Saint Paul endured a record-setting 186 consecutive hours of below 0 °F temperatures, from 8 pm on December 31 until 1 pm on January 8.
 After only four hours above 0 F, the temperature again dropped below zero, this time for 121 consecutive hours, until 10 am on January 13.
-Sioux Falls, South Dakota dropped to -38 °F on January 12, which is the city's second-lowest temperature during its 1893 through 2017 period of record.
+Sioux Falls, South Dakota dropped to -38 °F on January 12, which tied the city's third-lowest temperature since records started in 1893.

 After originating in the Arctic, this very cold air mass moved south.
 When it reached the northern U.S., much of the area experienced dangerous wind chills.
 The cold wave reportedly killed 47 Americans during its first two weeks.
 The cold was so severe that Niagara Falls froze over completely at one point, forming an ice bridge.